 It means that when I had this conversation this past summer with another white, Evangelically-raised male, he couldn’t understand where my frustration was stemming from, because, after all, isn’t one of my primary motives behind how I dress invoking the reaction of males?

-It means that when I post about my frustration on how women are subliminally and explicitly taught historically and systemically through the church that they are less than, and I cite sources to that effect, I am told that I should just “read different books,” or that I’m “overthinking it” or that, really, I should just “stick to speaking from what the Bible says” and “ignore” what other men have written about it – as if I have that luxury available to me, given the fact that I’m still sifting through the mire that these long-dead theologians created for me to clean up.
+It means that when I post about my frustration on how women are subliminally and explicitly taught historically and systemically through the church that they are less than, and I cite sources to that effect, I am told that I should just “read different books,” or that I’m “overthinking it” or that, really, I should just “stick to speaking from what the Bible says exclusively” and “ignore” what other men have written about it – as if I have that luxury available to me, given the fact that I’m still sifting through the mire that these long-dead theologians created for me to clean up.
 (Purity culture is only the most recent emergence in the church that has a long tradition of treating women as subordinates.)

 So, suffice it to say that the fact that 48% of white Evangelicals said that they believed that Kavanaugh should be confirmed even if the allegations of sexual assault brought against him were true comes as no great surprise when you’ve grown up immersed in purity culture.